What if I told you that you could dramatically improve your online security right now? No technical support. No computer science degree.

 10. Don’t Ignore the Obvious

-Most other breaches in your online security do not come with a ransom note (or other obvious sign).
+Most breaches in your online security do not come with a ransom note (or other obvious sign), and thus may be difficult to detect.
 However, there are often other indicators that something is amiss:

 In The End…